Short Ribs with Black Eyed Peas

 Ingredients and substitutes

-- Short ribs - My mom used pork ribs but I am using beef short ribs today.
+- Short ribs – My mom used pork ribs, but I am using beef short ribs today.
 Ribs do not cook as easily as a steak.
-It needs some low slow cooking to become fork tender.
+It needs some low, slow cooking to become fork-tender.
 That is why this slow-cooked method makes a comforting meal.

-- Tomato paste - Just a little adds a very strong sweet tomato flavor.
+- Tomato paste – Just a little adds a very strong, sweet tomato flavor.

 - Garlic – Again, I prefer to use garlic powder or granules.
 And if you use fresh, I recommend sauteeing it with the onions.

-Short ribs with black-eyed peas
+Step-by-step: Short ribs with black-eyed peas

 Slow-cooker

-- Combine - In the bowl of a slow cooker or crockpot, add the broth followed by all the other ingredients making sure to tuck the short ribs and black-eyed peas into the broth.
+- Combine – In the bowl of a slow cooker or crockpot, add the broth, followed by all the other ingredients, making sure to tuck the short ribs and black-eyed peas into the broth.

-Pro tip - You can add more water if necessary but make sure to tuck everything in.
-And yet, too much liquid could result in too much gravy later. - Slow-cook - Put the lid of the slow cooker/crockpot and set it to cook.
+Pro tip – You can add more water if necessary, but make sure to tuck everything in.
+And yet, too much liquid could result in too much gravy later. - Slow-cook – Put the lid off the slow cooker/crockpot and set it to cook.
 You can cook it on low for 6 to 8 hours, until fork tender, or on high for 4 to 6 hours until tender.

 - Garnish – Taste and adjust seasoning.
 Then, sprinkle some chopped parsley on top and serve hot.